20 Best Things To Do in Sal, Cape Verde

 Before You Go: Top Tips for your Trip

-You’ll snap tons of photos and I love to take my GoPro in order to shoot, even in extreme situations.
+- You’ll snap tons of photos and I love to take my GoPro in order to shoot even in extreme situations.

-Make sure to wear comfortable hiking shoes and hiking sandals when traveling to warm countries.
+- Make sure to wear comfortable walking shoes and hiking sandals when traveling to warm countries.
+Consider trying some of these eco-friendly vegan hiking boots.

-Sunscreen is a key!
+- Sunscreen is key!
 I always take with me my eco-friendly sunscreen by Thinksport.

-I always carry a light rain jacket, just in case.
+- I always carry a light rain jacket, just in case.
+Pack smart with these organic cotton clothing companies.

-A travel insurance is essential!
-If you haven’t already obtained one for your trip, I recommend HeyMondo as I couldn’t be happier with them.
+- Travel insurance is essential!
+If you haven’t already obtained travel insurance for your trip, travel is protected against all odds with HeyMondo.

 Kera